 Domestic Tourism: When a resident of a country travel in the same country it is called domestic tourism.

 Direct Booking: When a guest books a hotel room directly from the hotel via any platform like a website, mobile phone or any other method and no other third party distributor is in between.
 Then it is called a direct booking.

 Distribution Channel: A distribution channel is a chain of supplying the hotel room to the end customer.
 The OTAs, GDS, Travel Operators and Hotel Websites all our distribution channels.

 Dual Brand Hotel: Dual Brand Hotels are the two hotels operating in the same building sharing the resources together.
-Usually, in dual brand hotels, two different brands of the same hotel chain co-exist.
-But, in very rare instances different hotel chains have also formed a dual-brand hotel.
+Usually, in dual-brand hotels, two different brands of the same hotel chain co-exist.
+But, in very rare instances different hotel chains have also formed dual-brand hotels.

 Extranet: It is a private network used to provide limited access to partners, vendors, and suppliers to access a subset of information on the organization’s intranet.

-ETA: Estimated Time of Arrival is the expected time when a train, plane, vehicle or something else arrive at a certain place.
+ETA: Estimated Time of Arrival is the expected time when a train, plane, vehicle, or something else arrives at a certain place.

 ETD: Estimated Time of Departure is just the opposite of ETA.
 It is the expected time when a train, plane, vehicle or something else departs from a certain place.

 Extended Stay Hotels: Extended stay hotels are basically the serviced apartments that have a hotel like booking systems.

 When a traveler needs to stay at a location for a long period of time, conventional hotels becomes very costly and renting an apartment is also not an economical solution because of recurrent lease fee.